 What time is The Highway Rat on TV this Christmas?

-The final schedules have yet to be announced with specific timings – but this article will be updated as soon as further details are revealed.
+The Highway Rat will air on Christmas Day at 4:45pm on BBC1.

-However, it’s likely that the animation will air on Christmas Day.
-The last Donaldson/Scheffler short, the aforementioned Stick Man, drew in a massive 9.27 million viewers on December 25th 2015.
+The last Donaldson/Scheffler short, the aforementioned Stick Man, also aired on 25th December and drew in a massive 9.27 million viewers.

 Who stars in The Highway Rat?